parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 revolutionary improvements.
 They also complain about constrained resources and budgets and skills gaps.
 Conversely, their "business" counterparts are genuinely baffled by why technology takes too long to deliver and costs "so much".
-When technology breaks, they complain it does too often.
+When technology breaks, they complain it does so too often.

 It is all too easy for these situations to devolve into an "us-vs-them" mentality.
 Later in the article, I will talk about ruthless prioritization as a